-You may not actually feel like it’s the case, but you have more power over your IBS than you think.
+You may not actually feel like it’s the case, but with IBS you have more power than you think.

-I was on Facebook the other night where someone was talking about how they got some relief from IBS using a particular modality.
+On Facebook the other night someone was sharing how they got some relief from IBS.

 And someone commented “Unfortunately I can’t try this because my insurance doesn’t cover it”.